woman walking across bridge in district energy facility

 • Reduced carbon footprint

-Quickly.
+• Quickly.
 District energy systems can isolate issues and have built-in redundancy to leverage multiple generating assets and fuel, power, and water sources to maintain reliable service even in the most demanding weather events.
 If a piece of equipment or utility source is compromised or experiencing any issues, the system can continue to operate by drawing from its backup sources and infrastructure.
 With insulated carbon steel conduit piping encased in concrete, a district energy network’s distribution system is more robust and resilient than conventional utility alternatives, even during extreme weather events.

-Yes.
+• Yes.
 District energy systems are agnostic to fuel type.
 This fuel flexibility enables the use of lower-carbon, local sources of energy, increasing the resiliency and security of the network and the health of our communities.
 Decarbonization upgrades to our centralized facilities immediately benefit our entire network.
 As more new renewable technologies and sources come online, district energy systems can easily integrate these into their existing, robust distribution systems.
-Learn more

-Yes.
+• Yes.
 Unlike onsite generation – which intrinsically involves onsite combustion as part of the energy generation process – district energy is a safer alternative.
 With district energy, thermal energy is produced at a central facility and distributed to individual buildings via underground piping, eliminating the safety risks associated with onsite generation.

-No. Water vapor emanating from a manhole or vent in a city street is not a steam leak.
+• No. Water vapor emanating from a manhole or vent in a city street is not a steam leak.
 It is referred to as secondary vapor resulting from groundwater, potable water, or stormwater coming into close contact with a hot steam pipe and turning into vapor.

-Combined heat and power (CHP), also known as cogeneration, is the simultaneous production of electricity and thermal energy from a single energy source.
+• Combined heat and power (CHP), also known as cogeneration, is the simultaneous production of electricity and thermal energy from a single energy source.
 Unlike a traditional power plant that discards excess heat from its power generation process, CHP harnesses this recovered steam for cleanly and efficiently heating and cooling commercial buildings.
 Two useful end products are created through one process.

-Ground source heat pumps are not appropriate for all end uses.
+• Ground source heat pumps are not appropriate for all end uses.
 Converting to a ground-source heat pump would require substantial building retrofits and capital investment for many customers.
 Further, heat pumps are only sometimes technically viable for many customers, like biotechnology companies, laboratories, or hospitals, with unique energy requirements and high demand.
 These customers require reliability for critical processes, and heat pumps introduce risk to their operations.
 If a building uses heat pumps, coupling with district energy ensures reliability and affordability, especially during peaks and carbon neutrality.
 Finally, in-building heat pumps will struggle to meet a building’s temperature requirements on cold days.
 Below a specific ambient temperature, the heat pump cannot warm up the air in a building to a tenant’s desired comfort level.
 Comparatively, district energy is a better, more efficient means to heat a building to the appropriate temperature during the winter.

 Vicinity’s electrification plan

-This white paper explores how Vicinity is electrifying our district energy systems to help urban centers rapidly and affordably achieve city and state carbon reduction goals.
+This free white paper explores how Vicinity is electrifying our district energy systems to help urban centers rapidly and affordably achieve city and state carbon reduction goals.

-Get started with district steam
+Get started with district energy today

 Connect with our team of energy experts to learn how sustainable district steam can reduce your costs and carbon emissions, all while increasing energy reliability.